 - Capital Planning

-Action 3: Eat some dogfood
+Action 3: Eat Some Dog Food

 Agency “X” is using this knowledge of its culture to effect change, and begin to create an integrated change management that is sensitive to change adoption and support.
 In other words, organizations must open themselves to transformation and innovation to build a more efficient program.
 One adoptable and supported by other agencies and organizations.
 Layering cultural and business transformations are not just good for reinventing yourself as an organization.
 Oftentimes, it’s a necessity.